Kenneth Lee Gallery

 I don't normally recommend non-photographic gear but these Cleer Arc II Open-Ear Earbuds give excellent sound and STAY IN PLACE, even during vigorous activity.

-Because they don't go in your ears (they fit over them), they can't cause ear infections.
+Because they don't squeeze into your ears (they fit over them), they can't cause ear infections.
 They're not the smallest or the lightest but they are very comfortable and they hold their charge for a very long time.
 You can wear them for hours and forget they are there.

 Black & White Filter for Better Color